Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 B. THIRD YEAR REVIEW PROCEDURES (Reappointment)

-• Has received an unfavorable review and therefore should be released in accordance with Section 11 of the faculty handbook.
+c.
+Has received an unfavorable review and therefore should be released in accordance with Section 11 of the faculty handbook.

-A statement concerning college governance that applies to this process may be found in the faculty handbook, Appendix B, section V.
+A statement concerning college governance that applies to this process may be found in the faculty handbook, Appendix B, section V

 C. TENURE REVIEW PROCEDURES

-In the case of the awarding of tenure the President will inform the faculty member of the results in writing and send copies to the chairperson of the department and the Faculty Personnel Council.
+In the case of the awarding of tenure the President will inform the faculty member of the results in writing and send copies to the chairperson of the department and the Faculty Personnel Committee.

 D. PROMOTION REVIEW PROCEDURES